hauzer/scrobbler/README.rst

     - time
         The time of listening.
 Formatted by --time-format.
-It may also be *now*, in which case the current time is provided.
+It may also be *now*, in which case the current time is used.

     - [--time-format, -tf]
         Specifies the format of *time*, using